The CTPAT Transformation – Refreshing and Reviving Your Security Program to Meet CBP’s New Standards

 - transportation security: conveyance and instruments of international traffic, seal security, procedural and agricultural security

 - people and physical security: physical security, physical access controls, personnel security, education, training and awareness

 - new best practices framework for CTPAT benefits

 - validation preparation for old, strengthened, and new criteria

 - corporate implementation and execution

-Lenny Feldman concentrates his practice in complex issues pertaining to import and export compliance, penalty mitigation, supply chain security (including CTPAT), intellectual property, and other programs.
-He is recognized as a leading authority on CTPAT, serves on the MSC working group of CBP’s Commercial Customs Operations Advisory Committee, and has counseled hundreds of companies through the certification, validation, and revalidation processes.
+LENNY FELDMAN concentrates his practice in complex issues pertaining to import and export compliance, penalty mitigation, supply chain security (including CTPAT), intellectual property, and other programs.
+He is recognized as a leading authority on CTPAT, served on the CTPAT MSC working group of CBP’s Commercial Customs Operations Advisory Committee, and has counseled hundreds of companies through the certification, validation, and revalidation processes.